shovanmaity/k8s-volume-copy/docs/design/claim_populator.md

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
 2. Storageclass should be present.
-3. Namespace `demo-a1b2c3` is reserved for volume populator.
+3. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.
 4. Before rename volume should not be used by any application.

 Here are the steps to rename a pvc.